 There is nothing more practical than a good theory.
-V.I.
-Lenin.

-Electrical engineering.
-Along with heat resistance, small electron work function allows Hf to be used in production of electrodes for argon welding, especially for welding low-carbon steel inCO2 atmosphere where such electrodes were almost 4 times more resistant than tungsten.
-We also note great economic effect of use of hafnium-tantalum alloy for electrodes of oxygen-flame and air-plasma cutting of metals.
-Alloy Hf - 77%, Ta - 20%, W - 2%, Ag - 0.5%, Cs - 0.1%, Cr - 0.4%, nine-fold service life compared to pure hafnium.
+Electrical Engineering.
+Along with heat resistance, the small work of electron output allows to use Hf in welding electrodes for argon, especially for welding of low-carbon steel inCO2 atmosphere where such electrodes appeared to be almost 4 times more resistant than tungsten ones.
+Let us also note a great economic effect of hafnium-tantalum alloy application for the electrodes of oxygen-flame and air-plasma metal cutting.
+The alloy has Hf - 77%, Ta - 20%, W - 2%, Ag - 0,5%, Cs - 0,1%, Cr - 0,4% with a ninefold service life compared to pure hafnium.

 Alloys.
-Addition of 1% Hf to aluminum significantly strengthens alloy, increases the tensile, shear and torsional strength, improves resistance to vibration and shock loads.
-Hafnium dramatically strengthens cobalt alloys, so necessary in modern processing industries.
-Hafnium carbide and boride (melting point 3250°C) are used as part of superhard alloys, in construction of gas-phase atomic boilers and in manufacture of rocket nozzles, as well as wear-resistant spraying.
-HfB2+ Ni is relevant as extremely durable composite coating.
-Alloy of hafnium carbide 20% and tantalum carbide 80% is considered most heat-resistant of known materials (melting point 4216 °C).
+Adding 1% Hf to aluminum significantly strengthens the alloy, increases the tensile strength, shear and torsion, improves resistance to vibration and shock Hafnium dramatically strengthens cobalt alloys, so necessary in modern processing industries.
+Hafnium carbide and boride (melting point 3250°C) are used in superhard alloys, in the construction of nuclear gas boilers and in the production of rocket nozzles as well as in wear-resistant coatings.
+HfB2+ Ni alloy is relevant as an exceptionally wear-resistant composite coating.
+The alloy of hafnium carbide 20% and tantalum carbide 80% is the most temperature-resistant material known (melting point 4216 °C).

-Buy at bargain price
+Buy at a bargain price